Building standalone IDEs for your languages

 The final Robot Kaja IDE build scripts

 Assuming your build scripts are free of errors, you can generate them (Rebuild Model or Ctrl-F9).
-This creates an ant file that has the name that is mentioned at the top of the build script:
+This creates two ant files that have the names set as defined at the top of each of the build scripts:

 This myBuild.xml (in this case) resides directly in your project directory.
 You can either run the file from the command line (using ant -buildfile myBuild.xml) or directly from within MPS (via the context menu on the build script in the project explorer).